c0mix/WirelessMayhem/README.md

 - Fake Access Point based attacks
 - Modular and scalable approach
 - Easy to custom
-### What can I do with the Wireless Mayhem Framework (WMF)
+### What can I do with Wireless Mayhem Framework (WMF)
-Thanks to Wireless Mayhem Framewoork you can automate some stpes of the wireless assessment procedure:
+Thanks to Wireless Mayhem Framewoork you can automate some steps of the wireless assessment procedure:
 <img src="images/flowchartWIFIassessment.png" align="center"/>

-- **DISCOVER**: the WMF integration with airodump-ng, can discover any Wireless network that is near you and provide a user friendly output in order to speed up the reconnaissance and discovery phases.
+- **DISCOVER**: the WMF integration with airodump-ng can find out any Wireless network that is near you and provide a user friendly output in order to speed up the reconnaissance and discovery phases.
-- **ATTACK & CRACK**: WMF implements a Fake AP using the hostapd-wpe software, which, for example, is capable to simulate a PEAP-WPA Enterprise network Access Point and intercept the passwords hashes but it can be also configured for instantiate a simple fake AP useful for many other attacks.
+- **ATTACK & CRACK**: WMF implements a Fake AP using the hostapd-wpe software which, for example, is able to simulate a PEAP-WPA Enterprise network Access Point and intercept passwords hashes; it can be also configured to instantiate a simple fake AP useful for many other attacks.
-- **ASSESS**: WMF actually provides three different sniffer filters based on regular expressions and the python's scapy library; with this configuration you only  have to choose what you want to sniff and the launch the tool.
+- **ASSESS**: WMF actually provides three different sniffer filters based on regular expressions and python's scapy library; with this configuration you only have to choose what you want to sniff and then launch the tool.

 ### Architecture
 <img src="/images/Senza titolo.png" align="center"/>

 ### Hardware
-In my personal experience with wifi penetration testing, I suggest you to buy this external wifi antenna:
+Based on my personal experience with wifi penetration testing, I suggest you buying this external wifi antenna:
 - http://www.tp-link.it/products/details/cat-11_TL-WN722N.html

-But any type of wireless network adapter, if capable of packet injection, should work well, just check the compatibilty list here:
+However any kynd of wireless network adapter, if capable of packet injection, should work well, just check the compatibilty list here:
 - https://www.aircrack-ng.org/doku.php?id=compatible_cards

 ## WMF Setup (on Debian)